cmwade/stringbuffer/README.md

 ### I love it!
 How can I get it?

 Prototypes are provided in `include/string_buffer.h` and implemented in `src/string_buffer.c`.
-Copy these into your own project and integrate them with the build system of your choice.
+Grab the repository with `git clone --recursive`, copy these into your own project and integrate them with the build system of your choice.

 ### I hate it!
 What do I do?